Autoimmune Hepatitis

 Symptoms & Causes

 Common symptoms of autoimmune hepatitis include feeling tired, pain in your joints, nausea, poor appetite, pain over your liver, and jaundice.
-Some people have no symptoms at the time of diagnosis, but they may develop symptoms later.
+Many people with autoimmune hepatitis have no symptoms.
 Experts aren’t sure what causes autoimmune hepatitis.

 Diagnosis